-Once your car breaks through the air bubble, you will ‘bump’ the car in front.
+Once your car breaks through the air bubble, you will ‘bump’ or push the car in front.
 This kiss on the rear bumper will unsettle the car in front.
 The action of the bump results in the rear of the car lifting very slightly and quickly off the ground.

 What happens in that split second is that the rear wheels will spin slightly.
 As they are spinning faster than the travelling speed when the re-join the ground, they will lose traction and slide on the surface of the tarmac.